-- 1. The annual meeting shall be held in May each year, or if such a meeting is not held, as soon as possible afterwards. - 2.
-The LCF shall meet whenever necessary to deliver the best organisation and campaigns to secure the best possible representation for Labour in the authority.
-As a minimum, the LCF shall have at least one meeting a year for each of: the creation of a campaign strategy, the creation of a recruitment strategy, the creation of a selection strategy and to convene a selection panel. - 3.
-The Executive Committee shall meet as required. - 4.
-Meetings should be conducted in a comradely fashion.
-No one entitled to attend shall be precluded because they cannot gain access to the meeting room for any reason.
+- Where there is no overall majority following council elections in May, a special meeting of the LGC shall be held in the week following council elections in order to consider any proposals from the Labour Group Leader on the formation of a coalition with other parties.
+The date, time and location of this meeting must be made known to LGC delegates at least 4 weeks before the council election.
+The meeting may be cancelled after the local election if one party has an overall majority of if a coalition is formed without support from Labour Group. - 2.
+The annual meeting of the LGC shall be held in May each year, or if such a meeting is not held, as soon as possible afterwards. - 3.
+The LGC shall meet whenever necessary to deliver the best organisation and campaigns to secure the best possible representation for Labour in the authority.
+As a minimum, the LGC shall have at least one meeting a year for each of: the creation of a manifesto for the next local election, the creation of a campaign strategy, the creation of a recruitment strategy, the creation of a selection strategy and to convene a selection panel.
+In addition to this, the Labour Group leader shall report annually to the LGC on progress which the Group has made towards delivering pledges in the latest manifesto and recent manifestos. - 4.
+The Executive Committee shall meet as required.

+member to sit on this panel.
+If a member of the Labour Group is also seeking selection as a candidate they shall declare the wards they wish to stand in and shall be excluded from any discussion about selections in those wards until approved by the NEC.

+contest all seats in each electoral ar consultation with the CLP concerne precluded because they cannot gain access to the meeting room for any reason.
 Harassment or intimidation of members on the basis of gender, age, sexual orientation and gender identity, disability or race is unacceptable.

+Candidates1.
+The LGC shall select and convene an interview

+5. Meetings should be conducted in a comradely

+fashion.
+No one entitled to attend shall be